ChronoSheets/ChronoSheets-Angular-Client/README.md

 ### publishing

-First build the package than run ```npm publish```
+First build the package than run ```npm publish dist``` (don't forget to specify the `dist` folder!)

 ### consuming

-navigate to the folder of your consuming project and run one of next commando's.
+Navigate to the folder of your consuming project and run one of next commands.

 _published:_